-95. In most of the East European countries there is a direct link between the stability of the régimes and the fulfilment of economic expectations.
-The Soviet Union will have to do its part to enable consumer demand in the East European countries to be satisfied by allowing the East European countries to trade with the West, supplying them with certain raw materials and energy at relatively cheap prices, and consenting to allocation of funds for consumer priorities rather than military expenditures.
+93. In most of the East European countries there is a direct link between the stability of the régimes and the fulfilment of economic expectations.
+The Soviet Union will give high priority to playing its part to enable consumer demand in the East European countries to be satisfied by allowing the East European countries to trade with the West, supplying them with certain raw materials and energy at relatively cheap prices, and consenting to allocation of funds for consumer priorities rather than military expenditures.
+If the Soviet Union experiences an energy crisis in the 1980s, it will have to re-evaluate the tradeoffs between continued economic support of Eastern Europe and its own exports for hard currency.
+At this stage, however, it appears that Moscow would continue to avoid any steps which could cause destabilization in Eastern Europe.

-96. In CEMA, the USSR will press forward with attempts to build "Socialist integration", i.e., mutual economic dependence.
-An increasing tendency toward economic co-operation projects serves to reinforce East European dependence on the Soviet Union, and vice versa.
-Also, in the absence of the development of new energy sources by the East European States, their dependence on Soviet energy will restrain them from taking overly independent courses in the economic field.

-97. These considerations will be affected by future trends in East-West economic relations.
+- In CEMA, the USSR will press forward with attempts 94. to build "Socialist integration", i.e. mutual economic dependence.
+An increasing tendency toward economic co-operation projects serves to reinforce East European dependence on the Soviet Union and vice-versa.
+Also, in the absence of the development of new energy sources by the East European States, their dependence on Soviet energy will restrain them from taking overly independent courses in the economic field. - 95.
+These considerations will be affected by future trends in East-West economic relations.

-- Military force
+Military force

-98. It can be assumed that in order to maintain control over the system the Soviets will use military force only as a last resort.
-They are no doubt aware that they would risk reversing detente and losing its benefits, and that their relations with the Western Communist Parties would be gravely impaired.
-Hence the Soviet decision-making process can be expected to take somewhat greater account than in the past of the effects of military action on the West and the non-aligned world.
+It can be assumed that in order to maintain control over the system the Soviets will use military force only as a They are no doubt aware that they would risk last resort. reversing détente and losing its benefits, and that their relations with the Western Communist Parties would be gravely Hence the Soviet decision-making process can be expected to take somewhat greater account than in the past of the effects of military action on the West and the non-aligned world.

-99. Should a critical situation develop in one of the East European countries, the Soviet Union might decide, in the light of its experience in Czechoslovakia, to apply political and/or economic pressures at an earlier stage rather than risk inaction until the situation has developed to a point where Moscow sees no alternative to military force.
+- 97. Should a critical situation develop in one of the East European countries, the Soviet Union might decide, in the light of its experience in Czechoslovakia, to apply political and/or economic pressures at an earlier stage rather than risk inaction until the situation has developed to a point where Moscow sees no alternative to military force.
 It is possible that public opinion in the East European country concerned might get out of hand too quickly for the USSR to be able to influence events through persuasion and pressure.
-In such a case the use of military force seems probable to restore Soviet control.

-100. It will depend on the preference of those in power in Moscow - assuming that the situation still allows them a choice either to stress the image of the USSR as a detente-promoting power by exercising restraint in Eastern Europe, or to project an image of resolute firmness by asserting the prerogatives which Moscow has assumed under the doctrine of "Socialist internationalism".
+In such a case the use of military force seems probable to restore Soviet control. - 98.
+It will depend on the preference of those in power in Moscow assuming that the situation still allows them a choice either to stress the image of the USSR as a détente-promoting power by exercising restraint in Eastern Europe, or to project an image of resolute firmness by asserting the prerogatives which Moscow has assumed under the doctrine of "Socialist internationalism".